wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 Since there are potentially more cells like this in the table, it would be very easy for a VoiceOver user to lose context.
 To improve this, we can:

 - Group the elements together by concatenating the information in the `UITableViewCell`'s `accessibilityLabel`.
-- Making the child elements inaccessible by setting their `isAccessibilityElement` to `false`.
+- And make the child elements inaccessible by setting their `isAccessibilityElement` to `false`.

 ```swift
 class CustomCell: UITableViewCell {